Estimated read time: 20 minutes

 - Once I know somebody bought my book or talks to me about it I ask kindly.

-- After somebody hired me for a project, I ask them a review or a LinkedIn recommendation.
+- After somebody hired me for a project, I ask them for a review or a LinkedIn recommendation.

 Reaching out to customers of related products